jeka-dev/jeka/README.md

 * plugins-sonar : a plugin to perform sonar analysis
 * distrib-all : the core distrib augmented with the above plugins

 Jerkar builds with itself.
-To get Jerkar full distrib built from the java source only, the simpler is to import these 4 projects in Eclipse :
+To get Jerkar full distrib built from the Java sources only, the simpler is to import these 4 projects in Eclipse :
 * Create a Java Application run configuration
   * Make sure that the Runtime JRE is a JDK (6 or above)
   * Choose `org.jerkar.distrib-all` as project